-The TBLPAG register must be loaded with 00h for 64 Kbytes, and 01h for 128 and 256 Kbytes devices.
+The TBLPAG register must be loaded with 00h for 64 Kbytes, 01h for 128 Kbytes and 256-Kbyte devices.

-To verify the data by reading the Configuration Words after performing the write in order, the code protection bits initially should be programmed to a '1' to ensure that the verification can be performed properly.
+To verify the data by reading the Configuration Words after performing the write in order, the code protection bits should initially be programmed to a '1' to ensure that the verification can be performed properly.
 After verification is finished, the code protection bit can be programmed to a '0' by using a word write to the appropriate Configuration Word.